odairdev/inventoryServer/README.md

  - It's possible to register new products as well as edit, read and delete them.

- - You can create Inventory Order(in or out) that will directly affect the amount of that product amount.
+ - You can create Inventory Orders (in or out) that will directly affect the amount of that product amount.

+ - Restful API

 ## 🚀 Technologies